The department offers a structured didactic teaching program for all residents. The components of the teaching schedule are as follows:

 Three hour-long seminars are held weekly: two on Wednesday (noon – 2 pm) and one on Friday (noon – 1 pm).
 The seminars cover the broad content of the specialty of PM&R over a 12-month repeating cycle.
 The topics for these seminars generally follow the American Board of Physical Medicine and Rehabilitation Part I certification examination outline.

 The seminars on Wednesday will generally cover general rehabilitation topics.
 A musculoskeletal ultrasound series will also occur at regular intervals throughout the year.
 Residents will also have opportunities to solidify their skills with clinical question driven evidence-based searches and learn about patient safety from Morbidity and Mortality conferences.
+Journal club sessions focus on systematic, critical reviews of selected journal articles from the most recent issues of the PM&R journal, the Archives of PM&R and the American Journal of PM&R.

-- Physical Exam and Injection Techniques
+- Part 2: Physical Exam Workshop

 The musculoskeletal ultrasound series will be scheduled to correspond with the body region that is currently under review.